webboty/Dexter-Wiki/End-Effectors.md

+Note: Changing end effectors, assuming they have different lengths, changes Link Lengths, and that will make the [Kinematics](Kinematics) change.
+If you are using onboard Kin, via the ['M'](Command-oplet-instruction#M) and ['T'](Command-oplet-instruction#T) oplets, the [SetParameter LinkLengths](set-parameter-oplet#LinkLengths) needs to be updated with a single value to change length 5.

 Table of contents:
 - <a href="#tool-interfaces"> Tool Interfaces</a>: <a href="#version-1">Version 1: RC servos</a> or <a href="#version-2">Version 2: Dynamixel servos</a>
 - <a href="#end-effectors"> End Effectors </a>